ddhartma/Face-Generation-with-DCGANs/README.md

 # Face Generation with DCGANs

 In this project, I define and train a DCGAN on a dataset of faces.
-The goal is to get a generator network to generate new images of faces that look as realistic as possible!
+The goal is to get a generator network to generate new images of faces that look as realistic as possible.

 In more detail, I am using Deep Convolutional Generative Adversarial Networks (DCGANs) to generate new fake images.
 The project is broken down into a series of tasks from loading in data to defining and training adversarial networks.
-At the end of the notebook, I have implemented a section to visualize the results of the trained Generator.
+At the end of the notebook, I provide a visualization of the generated images.
 The generated samples look like fairly realistic faces with small amounts of noise.

 I am using the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train your adversarial networks.
 Each of the CelebA images has been cropped to remove parts of the image that don't include a face, then resized down to 64x64x3 NumPy images.
 The total number of images used for the Discriminator training is 10674.
 Some sample data is show below.